 But this obsession was totally useless and really quite boring – for me and anyone that cared to listen.

-So I decided to never again pick up another baby blue packaged “sweetener” and with that one draconian move, my food world shifted and everything else changed too.
+So I decided to never again pick up another baby blue packaged “sweetener” and with that one draconian move, my whole world shifted.
 I now cook daily, eat full-fat foods, meat, fish, coconut oil and butter.
 I still occasionally get a craving for a full-figured toasted raisin, cinnamon bagel with butter AND cream cheese and every once in a while, that craving gets answered and damn it tastes amazing.

 So this is what I know so far: